The Atomic Theory | General Chemistry 1

 Oxoanions:

-Polyatomic anions that contain one or more oxygen atoms and one central atom of another element.
-They often occur in series of 2 or more ions with the same central atom but different numbers of oxygens
+Oxoanions are polyatomic anions that contain one or more oxygen atoms and one central atom of another element.
+They often occur in series of 2 or more ions with the same central atom but different numbers of oxygens.

 • the ion with 1 less oxygen than the most common ionic form is called -ite ion